 Dogs with single coats are not usually subject to seasonal shedding like their double-coated counterparts.
 Instead, they tend to shed year-round.
 Because of this, people may think that these dogs shed less.
 That’s not always the case.
 The shedding is more of a gradual and steady process and is often less noticeable, which may be why many think they shed less.

-Although there are some commonalities with regards to shedding within the breed, there can be a wide variance from one dog to another.
+Although there are some commonalities with regard to shedding within the breed, there can be a wide variance from one dog to another.
 Some Spinoni shed a lot once or twice a year (spring and fall) like a typical double-coated dog.
-Others, shed a little bit all year round like most single-coated dogs.
+Others shed a little bit all year round like most single-coated dogs.
 And some don’t shed much at all.

 Probably the most common shedding situation for a Spinone is where they shed a little bit, all year round.
 This is what we see in both of our Spinoni.
 Our mild climate is probably a contributing factor.